 Consider offering small discounts aimed at gaining repeat business, such as a percentage off a client’s next project to encourage them to return.
 Bundling packages of services in order to obtain a discount can also be effective as it raises the value of the transaction.
 When offering any sort of mark down on your services, be sure to set clear parameters ahead of time so clients know what to expect.
 Perhaps a discounted service includes a few set designs to choose from, or one complimentary round of changes.
 This way, if the client deviates from these parameters, you have a right to charge them accordingly.

-Risk: Low Prices Can Attract a Different Clientele
+Risk: Lowering Your Prices Can Attract Different Types of Clients

 In order for your business to grow, you need to attract more clients who are willing to pay full price.
 By offering a discount, you may instead attract clients who are just looking for a deal and who will not necessarily remain loyal to you if they find a cheaper offer somewhere else.
 On top of this, you run the risk of existing clients growing accustomed to lower prices.
 They may not be happy returning to paying full price once they’ve seen that you are willing to negotiate.